-Facebook is rolling out the ability for advertisers to customize creative assets by placement.
+Facebook is rolling out the ability for advertisers to customize creative assets by A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More.
 If you have this feature, you may now see this message when setting placement at the ad set level…

 Let’s take a closer look at why this was needed and how to use it.

 When running a Facebook ad The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve.
 More, you can choose to have your ads appear on many different placements.
 The list is constantly growing, but it currently consists of the following options…

 - In-Stream Videos

 Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
 This is how you can show your Meta ads to people while they are away from the Meta family of apps.
 Audience Network and associated groups are among your placement selection options in the ad set.
 More: